HomeDirectoriesBoston Law Firms Winning the Directory Game

 • Zero reviews on Google; three reviews on Avvo, all from 2017

 In short, a mess.
-And a representative one — this level of disarray is common among Boston firms that have experienced any kind of organisational change.
+And a representative one.
+This level of disarray is common among Boston firms that have been through any kind of organisational change.

 Prioritizing Avvo, Justia, and Google Business Profile

 Following the DVF’s tiered approach, we prioritised three platforms for immediate attention: Google Business Profile, Avvo, and Justia.
-The rationale was simple — these three platforms generated the highest combined visibility for “commercial litigation attorney Boston” and “employment lawyer Boston,” the firm’s two primary search targets.
+The reasoning was simple.
+These three generated the highest combined visibility for “commercial litigation attorney Boston” and “employment lawyer Boston,” the firm’s two primary search targets.

 For Avvo, we updated all seven attorney profiles with current biographies, practice area selections, bar admissions, education, and professional achievements.
-Each attorney began contributing to Avvo’s Q&A section — answering 2–3 questions per week related to their practice areas.
+Each attorney started answering Avvo’s Q&A questions, 2 to 3 per week related to their practice areas.
 This is free, takes about 15 minutes per attorney per week, and has a measurable impact on Avvo profile visibility.

-For Justia, we created a firm profile and individual attorney profiles from scratch, ensuring complete consistency with the Google and Avvo listings.
+For Justia, we created a firm profile and individual attorney profiles from scratch, keeping them fully consistent with the Google and Avvo listings.

 Did you know?
-Business directories have evolved from print Yellow Pages into searchable digital databases that, as one analysis puts it, function as a “searchable rolodex” that “never gets coffee spilled on it” (Jasmine Directory, 2024).
-For law firms, this permanence is both an advantage and a liability — outdated information persists indefinitely unless actively corrected.
+Business directories have moved from print Yellow Pages into searchable digital databases that, as one analysis puts it, work as a “searchable rolodex” that “never gets coffee spilled on it” (Jasmine Directory, 2024).
+For law firms, this permanence is both an advantage and a liability: outdated information sticks around indefinitely unless someone actively corrects it.

 90-day execution timeline with measurable checkpoints